Financial Aid Assistance

 - Maintain satisfactory academic progress

-For information regarding your financial aid status, visit the myNortheastern portal, click on “Services & Links,” and select “My Financial Aid Status.”
+For information regarding your financial aid status, visit your myNortheastern portal, click on “Services & Links,” and select “My Financial Aid Status.”

 New students are awarded on an ongoing basis after we have been notified that they have been accepted into their program.
-Awarding will commence as detailed below:
+Awarding will commence as detailed below and award notifications for new students will be sent to the email address provided during the admissions process.

 |Term of Entry||Earliest Award Availability|